-- 14. AFCD will deploy staff for: - a) processing applications for approval of GMOs for release into the environment; - b) conducting or reviewing risk assessments in relation to proposed release of GMOs into the environment; - c) liaising with the Protocol Secretariat and other relevant overseas authorities on matters related to the implementation of the Protocol in Hong Kong; - d) keeping information on applications received, decisions made, exemptions granted and any other information relating to the enforcement of the legislation, including the risk assessment reports received; - e) maintaining an internet-based database on the new legislation, the register and the Protocol; - f) promoting compliance and curbing irregularities through law enforcement.
-These will include random inspections of import shipments to check conformity to the documentation requirements, taking samples from import shipment to test for GMOs, etc.; - g) compiling information and making available such information to the Secretariat as required under the Protocol; and - h) conducting publicity and public education programmes.

-15. Major issues related to the operation of the proposed legislation are elaborated in the following paragraphs.
+- 14. The Agriculture, Fisheries and Conservation Department (AFCD) will deploy staff for: - a) processing applications for approval of LMOs for release into the environment; - b) conducting or reviewing risk assessments in relation to proposed release of LMOs into the environment; - c) liaising with the Protocol Secretariat and other relevant overseas authorities on matters related to the implementation of the Protocol in Hong Kong; - d) keeping a register containing information on applications received, decisions made, exemptions granted and any other information relating to the enforcement of the legislation, including the risk assessment reports received; - e) maintaining an internet-based database on the new legislation, the register and the Protocol; - f) promoting compliance and curbing irregularities through law enforcement.
+These will include random inspections of import shipments to check conformity to the documentation requirements, taking samples from import shipment to test for LMOs, etc.; - g) compiling information and making available such information to the Secretariat as required under the Protocol; and - h) conducting publicity and public education programmes. - 15.
+Major issues related to the operation of the proposed legislation are highlighted and elaborated in the following paragraphs.